 - Review the allocation of resources for stage 2 audit and agree with the client on the details of the stage 2 audit

 - Provide a focus for planning the stage 2 audit by gaining a sufficient understanding of the client’s management system and site operations in the context of possible significant aspects

 - Evaluate if the internal audits and management review are being planned and performed, and that the level of implementation of the management system substantiates that the client is ready for the stage 2 audit.
 Stage 1 audit shall be carried out at the client’s premises to achieve the objectives stated above.

 - Stage 1 audit findings shall be documented and communicated to the client, including identification of any areas of concern that could be classified as nonconformity during the stage 2 audit.

 - In determining the interval between stage 1 and stage 2 audits, consideration shall be given to the needs of the client to resolve areas of concern identified during the stage 1 audit.
 IAS may also need to revise its arrangements for stage 2.

 - b) Stage II – Audit

-- Information and evidence about conformity to all requirements of the applicable management system standard or other normative document;
+- Information and evidence about conformity to all requirements of the applicable management system standard or other normative documents;

-- Performance monitoring, measuring, reporting and reviewing against key performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document);
+- Performance monitoring, measuring, reporting, and reviewing against key performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative documents);

 - The client’s management system and performance as regards legal compliance;